Boost your super before EOFY

 What's the incentive?

 Instead of paying tax at your marginal rate, you’ll pay only 15% tax on your money as it goes into super (if you earn under $250,000 per year).
-Keep in mind, a current concessional contribution cap of $30,000 applies and there may be additional tax if you exceed your limit.
+Keep in mind, a current concessional contribution cap of $30,000 applies for the 2024-25 financial year and there may be additional tax if you exceed your limit.

-For example, Lily is a 30-year-old earning an annual salary of $80,000.
-She decides to salary sacrifice $100 a fortnight into her super.
-By doing this she has an extra $141,300 in her super account at retirement and saves $897 per year on tax2.
+Lily is a 30-year-old earning an annual salary of $80,000.
+She has a super balance of around $80,000.
+She decides to salary sacrifice $100 a fortnight into her super during her working years.
+By doing this she could have an extra $141,300 in her super account when she retires at age 67 and save $832 per year on personal tax.2,3

 What's the incentive?

-You pay no tax on the government co-contribution because it does not form part of your taxable income.
+You don’t pay tax on the government co-contribution because it doesn’t form part of your taxable income.

 3. Personal super contributions

 Personal after-tax contributions (also called non-concessional) are contributions you make to your own super from your take home pay i.e. after tax has been taken out.
 These super contributions are also known as non-concessional (meaning after-tax) and count towards your non-concessional contributions cap.
-You can make a one-off super contribution or set up a regular, ongoing payment through your employer or financial institution.
+You can make a one-off super contribution or set up regular, ongoing payments through your employer or financial institution.
+Keep in mind, the current non-concessional contribution cap and there may be additional tax if you exceed your limit.

 What's the incentive?

-A non-concessional contribution does not provide you with an immediate tax incentive, but it can reduce your taxable income in the future.
-This can happen because investing earnings in your super have a maximum tax rate of 15% and there is no tax on investment earnings in an income stream when you’re over 60.
+A non-concessional contribution doesn’t provide you with an immediate tax incentive, but it can reduce your taxable income in the future.
+This is because investing earnings in your super have a tax rate of 15% and there’s no tax on investment earnings in a Retirement Income account.

-You may also be able to change these contributions over to before-tax contributions if you decide to and you can then claim a deduction on them when you do your income tax return.
+You may also be able to change these contributions over to before-tax contributions and you can then claim a deduction on them when you complete your income tax return.

 4. Spouse contributions

-Spouse contributions are contributions made from your after-tax income to your partner.
+Spouse contributions are contributions made from your after-tax income to the super fund of an eligible spouse (including a de facto partner).
 They are classed as non-concessional contributions and the same (non-concessional) rules apply.

 What's the incentive?

-If your spouse / partner has an income below $37,000 and you contribute $3000 to their super, you may be able to claim a tax offset of up to $540.
+If your spouse or partner earns less than $40,000 in a financial year and you make a spouse contribution of $3,000 to their super, you may be eligible to receive a tax offset of up to $540.

 Calculate how much you could contribute

-Making additional super contributions now can make a significant difference to your final balance when you wind-down work - thanks largely to the magic of compound interest.
+Making additional super contributions now can make a significant difference to your final balance when you wind-down work—thanks largely to the magic of compound returns.

 Got a question on super contributions?

-We host regular webinars at no extra cost for members on contributing to your super.
-Have a look at what’s coming up.
 We also have experts who can help.
 Give us a call to chat about contributing to your super.
 Advice about boosting your super is included in your membership.
-For more comprehensive advice you can book in to see one of our experienced financial planners for a competitive fee.
+For more comprehensive advice, you can book in to see one of our experienced financial planners for a competitive fee.
 Book a call-back today.